brettz9/asyouwish/README.md

 there since the user may wish to still allow the site to request privileges without running on browser restart.

+Finally, the whitelisting of specific privileges (if the checklist is enabled to enforce the whitelist) will prevent any privileges from being requested or granted (even if the site is otherwise allowed to request privileges).
+Tooltips are available to explain the APIs at some level, but these are only my layman's understanding of the API so if in doubt, please see the [SDK documentation](https://addons.mozilla.org/en-US/developers/docs/sdk/latest/).
+Note that requests to act as an addon are not handled (or prevented) by this whitelist.

 "Addon" websites
 ==============